Jump to:Page Content

 1976—VNSNY began participating in a program with the Maternity Center Association’s Childbearing Center.
 Mother and infant were discharged after 12 hours, and follow-up care was provided at home by VNSNY nurses.
 VNSNY is still involved with this program.

 1983—VNSNY inaugurated its Hospice Program.
 Within six years, the program has grown to serve more than 260 New Yorkers, and in 2006, VNSNY opened the first hospice residence in New York City, located on the Upper East Side.

 1987—The National League for Nursing created the Community Health Accreditation Program in response to patients’ concerns about the quality of home health care.
 Agencies accredited through CHAP must meet specific criteria, and since the program’s inception, VNSNY is the only CHAP-accredited, certified home health care agency in New York State.

-“First Steps,” a project coordinated with Harlem Hospital and VNSNY’s Maternal/Child Health and Pediatric Care program, is established in the late 1980s to address substance abuse problems of mothers and their babies.
-It soon becomes the fastest growing service within VNSNY Home Care.
+“First Steps,” a project coordinated with Harlem Hospital and VNSNY’s Maternal/Child Health and Pediatric Care program, was established in the late 1980s to address substance abuse problems of mothers and their babies.
+It soon became the fastest growing service within VNSNY Home Care.

 1989—VNSNY nurses saw almost 600 adults and children with AIDS on a daily basis; by 1993 this number doubled, and VNSNY became the largest home health care provider for AIDS patients in the country.
 Various programs were implemented to assist those with AIDS and HIV-related illnesses, including the At-Home Options Program and the AIDS Mental Health Demonstration Program.